ifreefly/Luyten/ReadMe.md

 ng-jd-gui
 ======
 **Another Java Decompiler**
-Java Decompiler Gui for Procyon
+Another Java Decompiler Gui for Procyon
 The project forks from [Luyten](https://github.com/deathmarine/Luyten), and now it support decompile mutli file in one program.
 Some osx features works well in Luyten, it may not works in this project.
 If everything works